Club Rules

 9. The handlebar touches the ground and the motorcycle is more than 45-degrees from vertical

-10. The Rider rides through another class line or gate
+10. The Rider rides through another class line, gate or split

 Event Points are awarded as follows: